pouloghost/High-5/README.md

     a subclass of PackageProvider and add an object to the PackageProvider.priority array(the first available one will be used).
   * gt.high5.core.service: Reader and Writers for db file and preference.
+  * gt.high5.core.predictor: Strategy used to predict based on database
 * gt.high5.database: Database interface, ORM utils
   * gt.high5.database.accessor: Overall database accessors for changing data in database.
   * gt.high5.database.filter: For initializing default package filters to init ignore set.
 Can be extended